drewstinnett/stingar-cli/README.md

-# Cloud-Deply
+# Stingar-CLI

-Deploy STINGAR in to a cloud environment
+Deploy and Manage STINGAR in to a cloud environment

 # Requirements